 The RCD of Greater San Diego County, in partnership with the County of San Diego, manages the largest community garden in San Diego County.
-The Tijuana River Valley Community Garden is located at the corner of Hollister Street and Sunset Avenue, in the southernmost portion of San Diego.
-The Tijuana River Valley Regional Park.
+The Tijuana River Valley Community Garden is located at the corner of Hollister Street and Sunset Avenue, in the southernmost portion of San Diego, within the Tijuana River Valley Regional Park.
 The garden contains 210 garden plots, seven quarter-acre plots for education and demonstration, a native pollinator hedgerow, and a diversity of wildlife.
 It is open to the public from dawn to dusk and is surrounded by walking trails.

 A community garden fosters many wonderful things, such as increased consumption of fruits and vegetables to combat malnutrition and obesity.
 Gardeners have also commented on the therapeutic benefits of caring for their plants and experiencing the reward of their time and effort.

 Members of the community garden come from all walks of life.
 On any given day, you can hear three or four different languages being spoken.
 This diversity manifests itself in the crops that grow in the garden plots – nopales, bitter melon, heirloom tomatoes, etc. Young and old help each other, trading gardening advice, time, and the fruits of their labor – literally!
 Many gardeners are apartment dwellers who relish the opportunity to get out into the fresh air and work the land.